mrkjdy/website/static/posts/pattern-matching/post.md

 As stated earlier, many modern programming languages have support for pattern matching.
-The checks we're looking for can be done at compile time rather than runtime.
+The checks we're looking for can be done at compile time rather than at runtime.
 You should check if your favorite programming language has support for pattern matching so that you can avoid the pitfalls discussed above.

 ### Haskell